1pca0/PLSML/README.md

 Extraction code：abcd

 # Acknowledgement
-We build the project based on MCF.
+We build the project based on http://www.pami.sjtu.edu.cn/News/56.
 Thanks for their contribution.